EnclosedLetter/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map will return a new array.forEach will write over it's current one.

 2. What is the difference between a function and a method?

+A function is called by a name, a method is invoked by its key.
+A method is inside of an object.

 3. What is closure?
+Closure means you can't get from the inside out, but can get from the outside in.

 4. Describe the four rules of the 'this' keyword.

+The four principles of “this” is 1.
+Window/Global Object binding; when it is called in the global scope, it refers to the window.
+2. Implicit binding; when using dot function, this is referring to what’s left of the dot.
+3. New binding; in a constructor, this refers to the object that is being created.
+4. Explicit binding; explicit binding is when you are explicitly assigning this to another object by using call or apply, which is used in prototype.

 5. Why do we need super() in an extended class?

+Super does it so we can carry on the parent attributes to the child, it's like the call in prototypes!

 ## Project Set up